SaidHadad/Challenge-5-Third-Party-API/README.md

 <!-- PROJECT LOGO -->
-  <h1 align="center">5.
-Third-Party APIs Challenge: Work Day Scheduler</h1>
+  <h1 align="center">Third-Party APIs: Work Day Scheduler</h1>

   <p align="center">
     A calendar application that allows a user to save events for each hour of the day.
-Runs in the browser and features dynamically updated
-    HTML and CSS powered by JQuery.
+Runs in the browser and features dynamically updated HTML and CSS powered by JQuery.

 <!-- TABLE OF CONTENTS -->
 <details open="open">